 Strategic sourcing seeks to define the outsourcing process as a partnership loop.
 At the front end, strategic sourcing defines business goals and objectives and baselines the IT service and cost enhancements necessary to meet business plans.
 Finally, business plans and IT baselines are shared with a short list of potential partners.
 This effort is essential given the level of transparency demanded from consumers.
 Corporate partnerships are increasingly scrutinized by customers for everything from environmental impact to investment commitments.
 Your vendor partnerships matter as much to your brand strategy as they do for getting the job done.

 At the back end, this effort requires a strategic, adaptive governance program and an iterative approach to evaluating the vendor’s alignment with your strategy.
 This continuous evaluation process mirrors Agile methodologies that iteratively ask, “Is this right?” and “Does this work?”
 In this way, strategic vendor outsourcing mirrors the imperative for modern IT partnerships.

 Strategic sourcing has some primary benefits over traditional tactical sourcing, including:

 - Long-term cost savings over and above one-off “low bid” strategies.

 - Alignment of business strategies with sourcing partners.

 - Increased likelihood of selecting the right partner every time.

 - Long-term partnerships that yield synergistic relationships.

-For more tips to improve your IT sourcing process, download the “CIO’s Guide to Evaluating IT Sourcing Options.”
-Windsor Group Sourcing Advisory works with mid-market and enterprise organizations to improve their strategic and operational efficiencies.
+For more advice for improving your IT sourcing process, download the CIO’s Guide to Evaluating IT Sourcing Options.
+Windsor Group Sourcing Advisory works with mid-market and enterprise organizations to improve their strategic and operational efficiency.